Santa Clara University: Modern era

-In 1912, the College of Santa Clara became the University of Santa Clara, with the addition of the School of Engineering and School of Law.
+In 1912, the College of Santa Clara separated out its secondary-school component, Santa Clara Prep (now known as Bellarmine College Preparatory), and became the University of Santa Clara, with the addition of the School of Law and the School of Engineering.

-In 1923 the Leavey School of Business was founded.
+In 1923, the Leavey School of Business was founded.

 Women were first admitted in 1961 to what had been an all-men's university, making Santa Clara University the first Catholic university in California to admit both men and women.

 In 1985, in part to avoid confusion with the University of Southern California (USC), the University of Santa Clara, as it had been known since 1912, changed its name to Santa Clara University.
 Diplomas were printed with the new name beginning in 1986.

 In 2001 the School of Education and Counseling Psychology was formed to offer Master's level and other credential programs.

 In 2012, Santa Clara University celebrated 50 years of having women attend Santa Clara University.

+In May 2026, SCU's leaders announced that they would be launching a new medical school in partnership with Sutter Health, funded by a US$175 million donation by SCU alumnus and billionaire venture capitalist Mark Stevens and his wife, alumna and university board of trustees member Mary Stevens.
+It will be the first new medical school in the San Francisco Bay Area in over a century and is expected to enroll its first students in approximately 2029-2031.

 Campus

 Mission Santa Clara de Asís is at the heart of SCU's historic campus.

 The university address is in Santa Clara, California, though a significant part of the campus lies over the border into San Jose, California.
 Over the last century and a half, the Santa Clara University campus has expanded to more than 106 acre.